dubiousjim/yagh/Backends.md

 Besides the need to `--force` if a Mercurial named branch---or the default branch---has multiple heads, the only other downside I see to this *importing* method is that it ignores bookmarks in the Mercurial repository.
 Depending on how the upstream repositories you want to interact with operate, that may or may not be a problem.
 The folks behind the `hg-git` extension say that Mercurial bookmarks are conceptually closer to Git branches than Mercurial named branches are.
 (References to the latter, but not to either of the former, are hard-written into a commit and are difficult to expunge or modify.
 Also, commits can only belong to one Mercurial named branch at a time.)
 So they encourage Mercurial/Git integration based on Mercurial bookmarks rather than named branches.

 However, if your upstream Mercurial repositories are structured in ways that work well with this import method, then it may suit your needs.
-I haven't done any performance comparisons versus the `hg-git` methods, but many users do report satisfaction using the [git-hg](https://github.com/cosmin/git-hg) frontend, which as I said is built around this import method.
+I haven't done any performance comparisons versus the `hg-git` methods, but many users do report satisfaction using the [git-hg](https://github.com/cosmin/git-hg) frontend tool, which as I said is built around this import method.

 The fast-export project does [note some limitations](http://repo.or.cz/w/fast-export.git/blob_plain/HEAD:/hg-fast-export.txt) on the `hg-fast-export` scripts:

     hg-fast-export supports multiple branches but only named branches with exaclty one head each...

-As we saw, their tool complains when a branch has multiple heads.
+As we saw, their scripts complain when a branch has multiple heads.
 However, `--force`ing the export seemed to work ok.
 The notes go on:

     Otherwise commits to the tip of these heads within branch will get flattened into merge commits.